 States with Broad Ammunition Restrictions

 Three states restrict ammunition access for additional people:

-- California (People subject to an injunction as a member of a criminal street gang)65
+- California (People subject to an injunction as a member of a criminal street gang)66

-See our summary on Categories of Prohibited People for more information on the categories of people ineligible to purchase or possess firearms.
+See our summary on Firearm Prohibitions for more information on qualification standards for purchasing or possessing firearms.

-State Laws Imposing a Minimum Age Regarding Ammunition
+State Laws with a Minimum Age requirement for Ammunition sales

-The following jurisdictions impose a minimum age regarding ammunition.
+The following jurisdictions set a minimum age requirement for ammunition sales.
 These state laws generally have exceptions for minors who have the consent of a parent or guardian.
 Like the laws mentioned above, these laws vary in their approach, with some states only prohibiting someone from knowingly providing ammunition to underage individuals, and other states generally prohibiting the purchase or possession of ammunition by underage individuals.